adc-connect/adcc/docs/theory.rst

 X-ray emission spectra :cite:`Fransson2019` and resonant inelastic X-ray scattering :cite:`Rehn2017a`.
-Other variants of ADC include spin-flip :cite:`Lefrancois2015`, where a modified Davidson guess allows to treat processes of simultaneous excitation and spin-flip, tackling few-reference problems in an elegant and consistent way :cite:`Lefrancois2016,Lefrancois2017`.
+Other variants of ADC include spin-flip :cite:`Lefrancois2015`, where a modified Davidson guess allows treating processes of simultaneous excitation and spin-flip, tackling few-reference problems in an elegant and consistent way :cite:`Lefrancois2016,Lefrancois2017`.
 Similar to other CI-like methods the range of orbitals which are considered